Protests against immigration raids continue to spread across the U.S. Here's a look at many of them.

 SPOKANE, WASH.

-More than 30 people were arrested in downtown Spokane Wednesday night as anti-ICE protesters clashed with police, CBS Spokane affiliate KREM-TV reports.
+More than 30 people were arrested in downtown Spokane Wednesday night as anti-ICE protesters clashed with police, CBS Spokane affiliate KREM-TV reports, citing Police Chief Kevin Hall.
 The station says community members gathered at the Spokane ICE office Wednesday afternoon to protest the detainment of a 21-year-old Venezuelan man seeking asylum.
-Mayor Lisa Brown imposed a curfew in the city's downtown after the demonstration at the ICE office.
-Police Chief Kevin Hall said protesters were arrested and officers deployed "pepper balls" on the crowd.
+Around 7:45 p.m., police and the Spokane County Sheriff's Office arrived at the scene of the protest, declared the gathering unlawful and issued a dispersal order.
+At about 8 p.m., police sent "pepper balls" into the crowd.
+They explode into smoke and contain an irritant similar to pepper spray.
+Mayor Lisa Brown declared a state of emergency and issued a 9:30 p.m. - 5 a.m. curfew.

 LAS VEGAS